+authorization code

-Authorization code.
-An alphanumeric code generated for administrative functions, such as password resets or two-factor authentication bypass with AccessAgent, AccessAssistant, and Web Workplace.
+An alphanumeric code generated for administrative functions, such as password resets or two-factor authentication bypass.

-Auto-capture.
+auto-capture

 A process that allows a system to collect and reuse user credentials for different applications.
 These credentials are captured when the user enters information for the first time, and then stored and secured for future use.

-Automatic sign-on.
+automatic sign-on

 A feature where users can log on to the sign-on automation system and the system logs on the user to all other applications.

-Base distinguished name.
+base distinguished name

 A name that indicates the starting point for searches in the directory server.